 The trouble is, your stakeholders know too much.
 They’re vastly more knowledgeable about their products, services and industry than your users are likely to be.

 Imagine you’re designing a pension advice service.
 Your stakeholders are experts on pensions.
 They know their lifetime allowance from their annual contribution allowance; they understand tax relief and annuities.
-They live and breathe pensions.
+These people live and breathe pensions.
 Ask them about the new service design and you’ll probably get a valuable perspective, but these people are not representative of a typical consumer who may know nothing about pensions and who might use the service differently because of this.

 The views of your stakeholders are assumptions and they need to be tested on real users.
 They can offer valuable perspectives on resolving issues that users experience, but their assumptions are no substitute for user testing.